 Colleagues shall comply with HCA Healthcare's information security policies and standards governing the use of information systems.
 Individuals may only use User IDs assigned to them individually and are not permitted to share or disclose any user account that is used to access HCA Healthcare systems or information.
-Colleagues shall never download unauthorized or unlicensed software, or use tools or techniques to break or exploit HCA Healthcare information security measures or those used by other companies or individuals.
+Colleagues shall never use tools or techniques to break or exploit HCA Healthcare information security measures or those used by other companies or individuals.